About this guide¶

 redirect_uriand for webhooks)

-Language-wise the examples in this guide are in JavaScript / Node, with a Python translation in the Code examples section.
-The contract is language-agnostic — anything that can speak HTTP and verify an HMAC will do.
+Language-wise the examples in this guide are in JavaScript / Node, with a Python translation in the Code examples section and a Dart webhook-verification example in Verifying signatures.
+The contract is language-agnostic - anything that can speak HTTP and verify an HMAC will do.

 What this guide covers¶